 This practice – which can include violent role play, reenactment of past abuses, and exercises involving nudity and intimate touching – has been discredited by virtually all major American medical, psychiatric, psychological and professional counseling organizations.

-When the disturbing details are exposed to the light of day, it’s clear that this practice based on junk science is worse that snake oil: Not only does it not work, it’s harmful to LGBT people and their families.
+When the disturbing details are exposed to the light of day, it’s clear that this practice based on junk science is worse than snake oil: Not only does it not work, it’s harmful to LGBT people and their families.
 People who have undergone conversion therapy have reported increased anxiety, depression, and in some cases, suicidal ideation.
 It can also strain family relationships, because practitioners frequently blame a parent for their child’s sexual orientation.

 Through litigation, education and advocacy, we’re working to expose and stop this harmful practice.